simonolander/aws-lambda-lab/README.md

 ## Configure Method Response

-Go back to **Method Execution**, then to **Method Response** Add a new HTTP Status response
+Go back to **Method Execution**, then to **Method Response**

+Add a new HTTP Status response:

 Field | Value
 --- | ---